zyf0717/zyf0717.github.io/_posts/2025-08-27-building-llamacpp-strix-halo.markdown

 categories: jekyll update
 ---

-Most current laptops and mini-PCs with AMD’s Strix Halo APU expose matrix cores through Vulkan (`VK_KHR_cooperative_matrix`).
-These units can accelerate the large GEMMs that dominate LLM inference—but only if the runtime actually compiles and dispatches the right shader paths.

 Off-the-shelf GUI frontends such as LM Studio ship their own `llama.cpp` builds for convenience.
 These builds are designed for broad compatibility, not peak performance.
 Depending on how they’re compiled and how the GUI orchestrates generation, key optimizations (e.g. cooperative-matrix matmul, Flash Attention, KV cache quantization) may or may not be in play.

 To see what Strix Halo can really do, it helps to build `llama.cpp` locally with Vulkan shaders compiled against a recent RADV + Vulkan SDK toolchain.
 The sections below walk through setup, build, and benchmark results.